jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Visualization

-Here is some animations produced by Alec Radford in demonstrating how the gradient descent behaves for different algorithm.
-Regular gradient desent (red) learns the slowest and how each algorighm behave when they get closer to the minima.
+Here is some animations produced by Alec Radford in demonstrating how the gradient descent behaves for different algorithms.
+Regular gradient desent (red) learns the slowest and it shows how each algorighm behaves when it gets closer to the minima.

 <div class="imgcap">
 <img src="/assets/dl/a1.gif" style="border:none;width:70%">